BlueBrain/NeuroMorphoVis/info/panels/mesh-panel.md

   <img src="images/mesh-panel-rendering-view.png">
 </p>

 The rendered images will be generated in the _images_ directory underneath the output directory that is set by the user in the Input / Output panel.
 If this path is not set, the user will get this error message __Output directory is not set, update it in the Input / Output Data panel__.
-In this case, the user must toggle the Input / Ouput panel and update the _Output Directory_ by replacing the _Select Directory_ in the output options by an existing path on the file system.
+In this case, the user must toggle the Input / Ouput panel and update the _Output Directory_ by replacing _Select Directory_ in the output options by an existing path on the file system.

 <p align="center">
   <img src="images/mesh-panel-rendering-error.png">